 These ones help me develop my French language skills.

-I am actually using the Little Pim DVD to help me in my quest of learning French so we thought why not download the app for the days when we’re out and about.
-I can still learn while I’m driving in the car right?
-So Little Pim has been my constant companion along with Kitty of course.
+I am actually using the Little Pim DVD to help me in my quest to learn French, so we thought, why not download the app for the days when we’re out and about?
+I can still learn while I’m riding in the car, right?
+So Little Pim has been my constant companion, along with Kitty, of course.
 There are other language packs available if French is not your thing.
 Might I suggest Spanish?

-The Little Red Hen: This was free and can be told in both French and English.
+This was free and can be told in both French and English.
 The words are there along with the story.
 I’ve never heard the story of the Little Red Hen and enjoyed it immensely.

-This one is for older kids but mommy thought it was cute.
+This one is for older kids, but mommy thought it was cute.
 Its all about puzzles.
-You get to put the puzzles together and when its done a French narrator explains to you what it is.
+You get to put the puzzles together, and when they are done, a French narrator explains to you what they are.

-This app is by far my favorite app for learning the French Language.
-It contains over 400 commonly used French words including numbers, colors, animals, food, drink, transport and even musical instruments.
-All you need is a touch and it says what the word is with the sound as well.
-It can also spell out the word pronouncing each letter in French.
+This app is by far my favorite for learning the French language.
+It contains over 400 commonly used French words, including numbers, colors, animals, food, drink, transport, and even musical instruments.
+All you need is a touch, and it says what the word is with the sound as well.
+It can also spell out the word, pronouncing each letter in French.
 This one I most certainly recommend.

-Now that I’ve told you all about my favorite apps why don’t you tell me what your favorite is.
-All apps are available in the itunes app store.
+Now that I’ve told you all about my favorite apps, why don’t you tell me what your favorite is?
+All apps are available in the iTunes app store.